-Here are a couple of general posts about the 2014 edition of ManyFest that I have combined into one.
+Here are a couple of general posts about the 2014 edition of ManyFest and the food truck wars, that I have combined into one.

 ManyFest has arrived, and with it the Food Truck Wars.
 I plan on writing a couple of reviews over the weekend, but today I’m starting with a post about the day itself.

 There was a bit of bad news about the day, so I’ll dispense with that first.
 The Food Truck Wars got off to a bit of an inauspicious start.
 Two or three trucks were without power to start the day.
 A few more weren’t ready to serve at the 11 am starting news.
 However that’s most of the bad news.
 The other bit of bad news is that while they did away with tickets (good) they also did away with the sampling menu (bad).

 With 20+ trucks out at the event, paying for full-sized portions limits the number of trucks a person can try.
 Partly because of the dollar cost, partly because that’s simply too much food, unless your name is Kobayashi.